History of the Colorado Teen Literature Conference

 The planning committee actively recruits teens as conference participants, presenters, and panelists.
 In 2012, the Colorado Teen Literature Conference incorporated as a Non-Profit organization.

 The CTLC program offers diverse sessions thanks to the willingness of knowledgeable librarians, teachers, authors, and teens who voluntarily share their expertise.
-Other volunteers, especially Adolescent Literature students at MSCD, have provided much-appreciated help to make the conference a success.
+Other volunteers, in the past including Adolescent Literature students at MSCD and high school students from Bear Creek High School, have provided much-appreciated help to make the conference a success.

 2019--Bill Konigsberg and Sandhya Menon